DennisGoldfarb/PioneerConverter/installers/linux/README.md

 # Linux Installer

-The `build_deb.sh` script creates a Debian package that installs the binaries under `/usr/local/PioneerConverter` and places a wrapper script `pioneerconverter` in `/usr/local/bin`.
+The `build_deb.sh` script creates a Debian package that installs the binaries under `/usr/local/PioneerConverter` and places a wrapper script `PioneerConverter` in `/usr/local/bin`.

 ## Building